fbattel1/qbb2024-answers/README.md

 Step 1.4

 1. Approximately 50,000 base pairs had 0 coverage.
-2. This closely matches the poisson estimates.
-The normal distribution fits the data poorly.
+2. This closely matches the poisson expectations.
+The normal distribution fits the data well.